Judy-YXChen/Gild-chatbot/README.md

-# 💬 Chatbot template

-A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-3.5.
+# 🎵 Lyrics Mining Agent

+An interactive chatbot that analyzes Chinese lyrics using clustering and word cloud generation, and supports English input for Word2Vec-based semantic visualization.
+Built with Streamlit and extended from a course project originally designed to demonstrate OpenAI GPT-3.5 integration.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)

+---

+## 🧠 About This Project

+This project extends a text mining course template into a fully interactive AI agent.
+It enables users to input Mandarin song lyrics and receive:

+- Cluster prediction using KMeans
+- Word cloud generation based on lyric content
+- Summary statistics of lyric clusters
+- Semantic visualization using English Word2Vec embeddings

+This app showcases how clustering, embeddings, and NLP interaction can be integrated into a bilingual chatbot built with Streamlit.

+---

-### How to run it on your own machine
+## How to run it on your own machine

 1. Install the requirements